 The Healthcare and Medical Fields

-During your time in the special forces you might have learned about how to treat battlefield injuries, how to do minor surgery, how to deliver babies, to treat infants and children, bandage wounds, and set broken bones.
+During your time in the special forces, you might have learned about how to treat battlefield injuries, how to do minor surgery, how to deliver babies, how to treat infants and children, how to bandage wounds, and set broken bones.
 You might have had to do some of this is a stressful situation under a lot of pressure, and those skills will help you in a civilian medical field.

 Working as a personal security guard can be the right choice for someone who has served in special forces.
 As a personal security guard, you will be protecting people as well as property from criminal activities and events.
 You might work for a celebrity, CEO, or anyone who needs personal security.